All degrees conclude with a supervised written paper called a thesis. The following is a list of theses at UEF:

 The examination and grading process vary depending on the level of thesis.
 A Bachelor’s thesis is graded by the teacher of the study module.
 Master’s theses are graded by the head of department, and their examination process is uniform throughout UEF.

-The examination process and instructions for licentiate theses and dissertations can be found on the doctoral programmes website; please see the Thesis and Graduation page.
-General instructions can also be viewed on the Doctoral School webpage.
+The examination process and instructions for licentiate theses and dissertations can be found on the Doctoral Education site at Kamu.

 As per the decision (18.12.2014) of the UEF rector, the originality of all theses is to be verified via the plagiarism detection system.